bangslosan/titanium_pusher_ios/README.md

 ## Building

-Before you can build the module, you have to install the Pods from Podfile (powered by Cocoapods).
-To do that, open the terminal inside the project and enter:
+Before you can build the module, you have to update the dependencies using

-    $ sudo gem install cocoapods
+git:

-    $ pod install
+    $ git submodule init

-This will create a new directory `Pods` inside your project, with all the project dependencies.
+    $ git submodule update

 Then, assuming you have the latest Titanium Mobile, Xcode (currently 4.4) and the iOS SDK (currently 5.0), you can build simply by entering